(3485 Senate floor votes analyzed β so far...)

 Co-sponsors: John Kane

-π Details π View Bill on Legislature WebsiteLast Action: Recommendation to the full committee; Do Pass Appropriations and Budget Natural Resources Subcommittee
+π Details π View Bill on Legislature WebsiteLast Action: Approved by Governor 05/20/2026

 Author: Bryan Logan